 Our volunteers will live with one of the families of the indigenous community of Cotacachi.

-You are provided with a room (single or shared with other volunteers) and three meals per day.
+You are provided with a single or shared room and three meals per day.
 Bathrooms are usually shared.
 The family’s houses are simple, but still fulfill a basic standard of living.
 You will live within the family’s house or in an extra guesthouse that is located close to the family’s house.
 Do not miss out on this unique opportunity to learn about ancient Ecuadorian traditions and indigenous lifestyle!

 Our partner families live in the Cotacachi Valley, around 3 hours north of Quito, 20 minutes away from the city of Otavalo, at around 2400 meters.
 As typical for the Andes, the climate there is dry from January to August (summer/dry season), while from September to December it is rainy (winter/rainy season).